Illyrian Wars: Roman offensive

 The Roman consul Gnaeus Fulvius Centumalus sailed his 200 ships to Corcyra to raise the siege, despite having learned that the island had already surrendered.
 He was in secret negotiations with Demetrius, who had fallen out of favour with Teuta, so Corcyra welcomed the Romans and, with the aid of Demetrius, surrendered its garrison.
 The city became a 'friend of Rome' and would henceforward rely on Roman protection from the Illyrians.
 Demetrius now served as an adviser to the Roman commanders for the rest of the war.
-Meanwhile, the consul L. Postumius brought an army of 20,000 infantry and 2,000 cavalry across from Brundisium to Apollonia, which now joined the Roman alliance.
+Meanwhile, the consul Lucius Postumius Albinus brought an army of 20,000 infantry and 2,000 cavalry across from Brundisium to Apollonia, which now joined the Roman alliance.
 The fleet under Fulvius reached Apollonia and the two forces advanced toward Epidamnos, causing the Illyrians to abandon the siege and disperse.
 The city was received into Roman protection and the army now moved inland among the Illyrian peoples of the hinterland.
 Here, the Romans received delegations from many peoples, including the Atintani and Parthini, from whom a formal surrender was accepted.
 At sea, the blockade of Issa was raised and the city also received Roman protection.
 As the Romans approached the Illyrian heartlands, opposition stiffened.
 The fleet moved northwards and attacked coastal towns, one of which being the unidentified Noutria.
 Roman losses included a magistrate of the Republic and some military tribunes, although 20 ships laden with plunder were intercepted.
 The besiegers of Issa fled to Arbo and Teuta retreated to her capital, Rhizon in the Gulf of Kotor.
 The Romans decided enough had been achieved and hostilities ceased.
 The consuls handed over the kingdom to Demetrius and withdrew the fleet and army to Italy under Fulvius.
 Having assembled 40 ships and some troops from allies in the area, the other consul remained in Illyria to keep watch on the Ardiaei and the peoples under Roman protection.